 Photo Source: Puccini Restaurant

-The Haunting Qualities: Located in an old Civil War-era house, Puccini’s is not just known for its food but also for its ghosts.
-This 1819 colonial home was used as a temporary hospital for Union and Confederate soldiers during the Battle of Folck’s Mill, where soldiers lost their lives during the Civil War.
-Many patrons and staff have reported hearing footsteps when no one else is around, objects moving on their own, and strange sightings of shadowy figures.
-The lingering energy from the nearby battle and the old building's haunted past make Puccini’s a chilling dining experience.
+The Haunting Qualities: Housed in an 1819 colonial home, Puccini’s was once a temporary hospital for Union and Confederate soldiers during the Battle of Folck’s Mill.
+Many diners and staff have experienced footsteps when no one is around, objects mysteriously moving, and sightings of shadowy figures.
+With its rich history and lingering energy, Puccini’s offers a uniquely chilling (and also widely popular) dining experience.

 Emmanuel Episcopal Church